Gorbachev: Little love for late Soviet leader in Russia's old empire

 There was little love lost between Gorbachev and Russia's current leader Vladimir Putin, whose verdict on the fall of the Soviet empire as the "greatest geopolitical catastrophe of the [20th] Century" is well known.

-Even the Russian president's statement was limited in its praise, saying Gorbachev had "deeply understood that reforms were necessary and sought to offer his own solutions to urgent problems".
+Even the Russian president's statement was limited in its praise - saying Gorbachev had "deeply understood that reforms were necessary and sought to offer his own solutions to urgent problems".

+"It was a big mistake that the USSR fell apart, that [Gorbachev] couldn't do anything to save the Union," one man called Viktor told me, "and probably most people agree with me.
+Everything would be different now [if he had saved it]."

+But some younger Russians seemed indifferent.
+One student admitted he didn't really know who Mikhail Gorbachev was.
+The world-changing events of the 1980s and 1990s are now a distant memory to many.
+The war in Ukraine and an economic downturn are much more at the forefront of people's minds.

-For many Russians, the fall of the Soviet Union triggered economic uncertainty and chaos.
-The big question on Wednesday in Russian media was whether the late leader would be honoured with a state funeral and if President Putin would take part.
+The big question in Russian media was whether the late leader would be honoured with a state funeral and if President Putin would take part.

 TV channel NTV considered whether he was worthy of a monument, adding that Russians were ambivalent on the issue.
 Izvestia newspaper said pointedly he was the leader of a great country - which he had not managed to hold together.